Skip to main content

 4. Once you've selected your desired options, click Save & Publish to finish.

-Note✨: The Expiry Date will start from the date the User has completed the content.
+Note✨: The Renewal Cycle will start from the date the User has completed the content.
 So, as Users learn at different paces, this date will be different for each assignee.

 For Live Classes and Webinars

-Users must click the "Join" button to attend the session, and this will activate the Expiry Date.
+Users must click the "Join" button to attend the session, and this will activate the Renewal Cycle/Expiry Date.

 For Users